totalspectrum/spin2cpp/README.md

   If --binary appears after --dat or --asm, then the binary is produced by spin2cpp itself directly, and PropGCC is not invoked.

+`--cc=<compiler>`
+  Use `<compiler>` as the C/C++ compiler instead of `propeller-elf-gcc`.
+  This also causes some Propeller specific contents to be protected by `#ifdef __propeller__`, so the output may be more suitable for compilation on other platforms if Propeller specific registers or functions are avoided.
+If used in conjunction with some code annotations and ifdefs it may be possible to run simple Spin programs on a PC or Arduino.

 `--ccode`
   Output C code instead of C++.
 Note that in C mode methods typically have a first parameter "self" which points to the object's data.